Hong Kong International Airport: History

-The detailed design for the airport terminal was awarded to a consortium led by Mott Connell (the Hong Kong office of UK consultant Mott MacDonald) with British Airports Authority as specialist designers for airport related aspects, Foster and Partners as architects and Ove Arup as specialist structural designers for the roof.
-Mott Connell were the designers for foundations, all other structural components and the mechanical and electrical work.
+The detailed design for the airport terminal was awarded to a consortium led by Mott Connell (the Hong Kong office of UK consultant Mott MacDonald) with British Airports Authority as the specialist designers for airport-related aspects, Foster and Partners as the architects, and Ove Arup as the specialist structural designers for the roof.
+Mott Connell was the designer for the foundations, all other structural components, and the mechanical and electrical work.
 The sides of the terminals, predominantly glass, were designed to break during high-speed winds, relieving pressure and allowing the terminal to withstand an intense typhoon.

 The airport was officially opened in an opening ceremony by the President of the People's Republic of China and General Secretary of the Communist Party Jiang Zemin at noon Hong Kong Time on 2 July 1998.
 Hours later, Air Force One, carrying the President of the United States Bill Clinton, landed at the new airport and became the first foreign visitor to arrive at the new airport.
-The actual operation of the airport commenced on 6 July 1998, concluding the six-year construction that cost US$20 billion.
-On that day at 06:25 Hong Kong Time, Cathay Pacific Flight CX 889 from New York JFK Airport became the first commercial flight to land at the airport, pipping the original CX 292 from Rome which was the scheduled first arrival.
+The actual operation of the airport commenced on 6 July 1998, concluding the six-year construction that cost 60 billion US dollar.
+On that day at 06:25 Hong Kong Time, Cathay Pacific Flight CX 889 from New York JFK Airport became the first commercial flight to land at the airport, pipping the original CX 292 from Rome which was the scheduled as the first arrival.
 However, the airport had already started to experience some technical difficulties on the first day of opening.
 The flight information display system (FIDS) had suddenly shut down which caused long delays.
 Shortly afterwards, the cargo-communication link with Kai Tak, where all the necessary data was stored (some still stored there then), went down.
-During the same period of time, someone had accidentally deleted an important database for cargo services.
+During the same period, someone accidentally deleted an important database for cargo services.
 This meant that cargo had to be manually stored.
 At one point, the airport had to turn away all air cargo and freight headed for and exported from Hong Kong (except food and medical supplies) while it sorted out the huge mess.
 HKIA simply could not keep up without an automated assistant-computer system.
-For three to five months after its opening, it suffered various severe organisational, mechanical and technical problems that almost crippled the airport and its operations.
+For three to five months after its opening, it suffered various severe organisational, mechanical, and technical problems that almost crippled the airport and its operations.
 Computer glitches were mostly to blame for the major crisis.
-Lau Kong-wah, a Hong Kong politician, was quoted saying "This was meant to be a first-class project, but it has turned into a ninth-class airport and a disgrace.
-Our airport has become the laughing stock of the world."
+Lau Kong-wah, a Hong Kong politician, was quoted saying, "This was meant to be a first-class project, but it has turned into a ninth-class airport and a disgrace.
+Our airport has become the laughingstock of the world."
 At one time, the government reopened the cargo terminal at Kai Tak Airport to handle freight traffic because of a breakdown at the new cargo terminal, named Super Terminal One (ST1).
-However, after six months the airport started to operate normally.